 Here is what the finished product looks like!
 Don’t you just love an organized space?

-All total I can fit about 6 extra blankets, 1 heating pad, 12 bath towels, 6 beach towels, 20 hand towels, 10 wash cloths and about 6-8 sets of sheets in my linen closet comfortably.
+With this system, I can fit about 6 extra blankets, 1 heating pad, 12 bath towels, 6 beach towels, 20 hand towels, 10 wash cloths and about 6-8 sheet sets in my linen closet comfortably.
 I hope this helps you organize your small linen closet or even a big one!
 Do you have any great linen closet hacks you would like to share?